lenguyenminhhuy/lenguyenminhhuy/README.md

 <p>
   <samp>
-    I'm Le Nguyen Minh Huy currently a Final Year IT student at <a href="http://www.rmit.edu.vn/"> RMIT </a> University. <br/>
+    I'm Le Nguyen Minh Huy currently a Senior student majoring in Computer Science at <a href="http://www.rmit.edu.vn/"> RMIT </a> University. <br/>
   💥 At the very first days of the journey, I am really interested in Data Science and always dream of being a Data Scientist 💌 <br/>
   💡 Then, I found more interests in Bioinformatics and desire to apply the knowledge I’ve learned about Machine Learning to the medical field. 🌟 💫 📍
   </samp>